Optimum Spectrum Extension for PAPR Reduction of DFT-s-OFDM: Spectrum Extension Minimizing the PAPR

 Fig.~\ref{fig:PAPRvsL} shows the $10^{-3}$-CCDF PAPR for $\pi/2$-BPSK, QPSK, and 16-QAM as a function of $L$ with $\Nsc =96$, $\Ne=10$.
 The FDSS is the deformed Hann window with $\beta =-11 $ dB.
 The bounds~\eqref{eq:PAPRub} for $\pi/2$-BPSK and QPSK are also shown.
 The PAPR curves and their bounds have several equivalent minima as predicted by~\eqref{eq:Lpi2} for $\pi/2$-BPSK and by~\eqref{eq:Lpi4} for both QPSK and 16-QAM.
 Note that for $\pi/2$-BPSK, the decimal part of~\eqref{eq:Lpi2} is $0.5$ so rounding up or down to the nearest integer is valid.
 One can observe that the choice of $L$ can have a large impact on the PAPR for $\pi/2$-BPSK, but this impact is more moderate for higher-order QAM.

-In Fig.~\ref{fig:PAPRgainFromL}, we show the deviation of the $10^{-3}$-CCDF PAPR as a function of the SE ratio $\Ne/\Nsc$ for QPSK with $\Nsc =96$ and Kaiser FDSS window with $\kappa = 2 $, which corresponds to a maximum power attenuation of $7.15$ dB.
-The PAPR deviation between i) $L$ from~\eqref{eq:Lpi2} corresponding to the symmetric extension in~\cite{Nokia21}, and ii) $L$ from~\eqref{eq:Lpi4}, is computed with reference to iii) $L=0$, corresponding to the single-side extension in~\cite{SlimaneTVT07}.
+In Fig.~\ref{fig:PAPRgainFromL}, we compare the PAPR of QPSK with different values of $L$ as a function of the SE ratio $\Ne/\Nsc$, using the $10^{-3}$-CCDF PAPR with $\Nsc =96$ and Kaiser FDSS window with $\kappa = 2 $ (maximum power attenuation of $7.15$ dB).
+The PAPR with $L$ as in~\eqref{eq:Lpi2} and $L$ as in~\eqref{eq:Lpi4} are compared by deviation from the one with $L=0$.
 The figure also show a prediction of this PAPR deviation using the bound~\eqref{eq:PAPRub} with the corresponding $L$ values.
-As seen, for QPSK the symmetric extension from~\cite{Nokia21} is always worse than the single-side extension from~\cite{SlimaneTVT07}.
+As seen, $L$ as in~\eqref{eq:Lpi2}, which corresponds to the symmetric extension of~\cite{Nokia21}, when used with QPSK is always worse than $L=0$, which corresponds to the single-side extension in~\cite{SlimaneTVT07}.
 Similar results can be obtained for higher-order QAMs.
 The maximum PAPR gain over~\cite{Nokia21} by using a different $L$ is only a fraction of a dB, here up to 0.5 dB, and this gain decreases as the SE size increases.